elucian/bee/draft/recursion.md

 **Example3**
 ```
---this function is manually optimized:
+--this rule is manually optimized:
 rule fact(a ∈ N, b ∈ N) => (r ∈ N)
   while (b > 1)
     alter a := a · a + a